 Latino Law Students Association

-The Latino Law Student Association (LLSA) is dedicated to promoting a healthy and fulfilling environment and to represent the diverse needs of Latino/a law students.
+The Latino Law Students Association (LLSA) is dedicated to promoting a healthy and fulfilling environment and to represent the diverse needs of Latino/a law students.
 Our main activities include mentoring middle school students at San Miguel Students; preparing home-cooked dinners; concerts and Latino/ethnic celebrations.
 Some special events we get involved with are TU’s Diversity Day, Spanish for Lawyers and volunteering at Murdock Villa.

 Law Fam is tailored to support students who have to balance law school and family life.
 Our definition of family is a group of persons connected by blood, affinity or law; a group consisting of parents and children; or a group of persons in a relationship.
 The variety of members enables a reliable network to reach out to for advice, company or during a crisis.
 Law Fam plans events specifically focus on providing opportunities to mingle with peers while sharing and spending time with one’s family, such as BBQs, a trip to the zoo, bake sales and a chili feast.
 Additionally, Law Fam works to address members’ needs and brainstorm solutions.

 Law and Medicine Society